 Despite Impact of COVID-19 & Social Distancing Limitations, NJ Judicial Staff Work Diligently to Ensure Justice is Served Securely & Safely

-With court hours based on a county-by-county decision, these measures and options to operate remotely to a certain extent, are to ensure that both the staff and the public everyone can stay healthy and safe.
+With court hours based on a county-by-county decision, these measures and options to operate remotely to a certain extent ensure that both the staff and the public everyone can stay healthy and safe.

 COVID-19’s significant impact on the New Jersey Judicial system can easily be seen in the volume of curtailed court proceedings and backlogged trial court cases.
-Although all federal civil and criminal jury selections and jury trials have been postponed until January 4, 2021, the courts are working diligently to ensure that justice as well as other court services, can be served and transacted remotely, as well as securely.
+Although all federal civil and criminal jury selections and jury trials have been postponed until January 4, 2021, the courts are working diligently to ensure that justice and other court services can be served and transacted remotely as well as securely.

-According to recent NJ state guidelines and information, both Superior and Municipal Courts have resumed some in-person court services, with a limited number of judges and judicial staff working on-site each day to accommodate attorneys, litigants, and those members of the public with scheduled appointments or legal proceedings.
+According to recent NJ state guidelines and information, both Superior and Municipal Courts have resumed some in-person court services.
+A limited number of judges and judicial staff work on-site each day to accommodate attorneys, litigants, and public members with scheduled appointments or legal proceedings.

-With court hours based on a county-by-county decision, these measures and options to operate remotely to a certain extent, are to ensure that both the staff and the public everyone can stay healthy and safe.
+With court hours based on a county-by-county decision, these measures and options to operate remotely to a certain extent ensure that both the staff and the public everyone can stay healthy and safe.

-If you have received a Municipal court summons or have a scheduled hearing, now more than ever, is the time to not ignore these appointments or delay in seeking experienced legal guidance.
+If you have received a Municipal court summons or have a scheduled hearing, now more than ever is the time not to ignore these appointments or delay seeking experienced legal guidance.
 Being convicted of a crime in a NJ municipal court can result in jail time, heavy fines, loss of driving privileges and seriously impact your employment, educational, and housing opportunities, and result in a permanent criminal record.

 This means protecting your rights by keeping on top of any scheduled hearing, motion, conference, or other legal matter and having a knowledgeable lawyer on your side to answer questions about application deadline filings, family law matters, or exploring your legal options.
-In addition, courts aren’t eager to create an additional backlog of divorce and family law cases either, so sometimes alternative methods of resolving disputes such as mediation or arbitration may be more effective and economically sound alternatives to facilitate settlements agreeable to all parties.
+Also, courts aren’t eager to create an additional backlog of divorce and family law cases either.
+Sometimes, alternative methods of resolving disputes such as mediation or arbitration may be more effective and economically sound alternatives to facilitate settlements agreeable to all parties.

-No matter the kind of family law issue, criminal case, real estate transaction, or municipal court summons Bronzino Law Firm, LLC is ready to begin helping you today.
-Since the beginning of the pandemic, we have been able to provide our clients with the same level of quality legal services and representation as always, targeted to their needs.
-Conveniently located in Brick and Sea Girt, New Jersey, we know how stressful these situations can be, and are dedicated to providing highly attentive, effective, and knowledgeable legal counsel to each of our clients.
-With our honest, communicative, and dedicated approach to handling any legal issue, we believe we can find solutions to and overcome, even the most difficult of issues.
+No matter the kind of family law issue, criminal case, real estate transaction, or municipal court summons, Bronzino Law Firm, LLC is ready to begin helping you today.
+Since the beginning of the pandemic, we have provided our clients with the same level of quality legal services and representation as always, targeted to their needs.
+Conveniently located in Brick and Sea Girt, New Jersey, we know how stressful these situations can be and are dedicated to providing highly attentive, effective, and knowledgeable legal counsel to each of our clients.
+With our honest, communicative, and dedicated approach to handling any legal issue, we can find solutions to and overcome even the most difficult issues.

 Have You Missed a Court Date?
 Are You Wondering What To Do?

 Unexpected events happen, which may prevent someone from being able to make their court appearance.
-In one of our recent articles, “Consequences of Failing to Appear in Court or Respond to a Court Summons”, we discussed how if you or someone you love in New Jersey missed a court date for a traffic violation or a criminal offense or needs guidance on resolving a license suspension, arrest warrant, or an outstanding case, it is critical that you consult an experienced attorney who can best present your unique circumstances and explains your missed court appearance.
+In one of our recent articles, “Consequences of Failing to Appear in Court or Respond to a Court Summons,” we discussed how if you or someone you love in New Jersey missed a court date for a traffic violation or a criminal offense or needs guidance on resolving a license suspension, arrest warrant, or an outstanding case, you must consult an experienced attorney who can best present your unique circumstances and explains your missed court appearance.
 Thus, possibly minimizing or avoiding any resulting penalties.

 Open and honest communication with one´s legal counsel can provide context, prevent misunderstandings, arrest warrants, or time spent away from loved ones.
-In addition, a strong defense of the underlying charges can increase the chances of an acquittal or reduction to a lesser charge.
+Besides, a strong defense of the underlying charges can increase the chances of an acquittal or reduction to a lesser charge.

 How Does Your Office Communicate With Clients During the Pandemic?

-Since before the pandemic, The Bronzino Law Firm, LLC, has been committed to safely and securely, serving and communicating with clients.
-We understand and believe that each client is different, with unique needs and goals, and as such, unique strategies must be crafted for each case in order to favorably settle them for our clients.
+Since before the pandemic, The Bronzino Law Firm, LLC, has been committed to safely and securely serving and communicating with clients.
+We understand and believe that each client is different, with unique needs and goals, and as such, unique strategies must be crafted for each case to settle them for our clients favorably.